 School Choice & Improvement Programs

-The Office of School Choice and Improvement Programs (SCIP) administers discretionary grant programs that are designed to offer alternatives to public schools for students and their families in grade K-12.
+The Office of School Choice and Improvement Programs (SCIP) administers discretionary grant programs and delivering technical assistance to improve schools, promote choice, and engage parents.
 This is based on the belief that all education sectors (public schools, public charter schools, and nonpublic schools) can offer quality education experiences for students, and that each parent has the power to find the right educational option for their child.

 SCIP administers programs that are designed to: